Gujarati literature: Pre-Narsinh Era (1000 AD to 1450 AD)

 The Jain monk and scholar Hemacandrācārya Suri was one of the earliest scholars of Prakrit and Apabhramsha grammars.
 He had penned a formal set of 'grammarian principles' as the harbinger of the Gujarati language during the reign of the Chaulukya king Jayasimha Siddharaja of Anhilwara.
 This treatise formed the cornerstone of Apabhramsa grammar in the Gujarati language, establishing a language from a combination of forms of languages like Sanskrit and Ardhamagadhi.
 He authored Kavyanushasana (Poetics), a handbook or manual of poetry, Siddha-haima-shabdanushasana on Prakrit and Apabhramsha grammars, and Desinamamala, a list of words of local origin.

 It is generally accepted by historians and researchers in literary genres in Gujarati literature that the earliest writings in this very ancient language were by Jaina authors.
 These were composed in the form of Rāsas, Phāgus and Vilāsas.
 Rāsas were long poems which were essentially heroic, romantic or narrative in nature. Śālībhadra Sūri's Bharateśvara Bāhubalī rāsa (1185 AD), Vijayasena's Revantagiri-rāsa (1235 AD), Ambadeva's Samararasa (1315 AD) and Vinayaprabha's Gautama Svāmi rāsa (1356 AD) are the most illustrious examples of this form of literature in Gujarati.
-The chief subjects of Rasas were descriptions of nature, depictions of seasons, Jain Acharyas and Tirthankaras, biographies of historic characters.
+The chief subjects of Rasas were descriptions of nature, depictions of seasons, Jain Acharyas and Tirthankaras, and biographies of historic characters.
 The collections of these Rasas are currently preserved in Jain libraries of Patan, Ahmedabad, Jaisalmer and Khambhat.

 The phāgus are poems that pictured the blissful and cheery nature of the spring festival (Vasanta).
 They were written by Jain monks but are not centred on religion.
 Rājasekhara's Neminatha-phagu (1344 AD) and unknown poet's Vasanta-vilāsa (1350 AD) are instances of such texts.
 Vasantavilasa had 84 stanzas and is similar to a phagu of the same name so it is possible that both are written by the same person.

 Other notable prabandha or narrative poems of this period include Śrīdhara's Raṇamalla Chhanda (1398 AD), Merutunga's Prabandhachintamani, Padmanābha's Kānhaḍade Prabandha (1456 AD) and Bhīma's Sadayavatsa Kathā (1410 AD).
 Neminātha Chatuṣpadika (1140 AD) by Vinayacandra is the oldest of the bāramāsi genre of Gujarati poems.

 Among non-Jain writers of the time, Asait Thakar is considered as a major contributor who wrote around 360 vesha (lit. dress) of Bhavai.
 He is credited with bringing theatre to the Gujarati literature.
 Abdur Raheman, who wrote Sandeshkarash, is considered as the first Muslim writer of Gujarati literature.

 There are some prose works in grammar, bhashya and religion.
 The earliest work in Gujarati prose was Taruṇaprabha's Balavabodha (1355 AD) which is religious work.
 Prithvichandra Charita (1422 AD) of Manikyasundara, which essentially served as a religious romance, is the most paramount illustration of old Gujarati prose and is reminiscent of Bāṇabhaṭṭa's Kadambari.
 Somasundara (1374) and Mugdhavbodha Auktika are other notable prose works.

 Due to flourishing trade and commerce in Ahmedabad and Khambat (Cambay), entertainment activities started to develop, and the Jain saints, story-tellers, puppet shows, and Bhavai (dramas) also revived literature.